RHELQE/Platform-CI/MVP/README.md

 1. ####Tweak [sample_job.yaml](/MVP/sample_job.yaml/) with your own test parameters

+  *Job YAMLs store parameters which are specific for your testing jobs.
+It's recommended for you to maintain them under version control - better within a git repo.*

+  *Each job YAML file may contain one or more sets of job defintion, and multiple job YAML files can be saved in same folder.
+They work together with the template YAML to provide detailed configurations for creating/updating Jenkins jobs.*

   - `project` - `name`/`component`

      **name** is unique for identifying your job set.